ARM-software/PAF/doc/index.rst

   debugger and inspecting the program state.

-* data-override mode: in this mode, ``run-model.py`` will pause the simulation at a user specififed location (typically a function entry), and will override data in memory with user provided data.
+* data-override mode: in this mode, ``run-model.py`` will pause the simulation at a user specified location (typically a function entry), and will override data in memory with user provided data.
 The simulation will then resume its course.
 This is useful for checking some hypothesis, or using the same binary, without recompilation for example.